Frequently Asked Questions

 Who can join the courses?

-Engineering graduates from any stream who completed their course in 2015 (or earlier).
-Final year students can also appy.
+Engineering graduates from any stream who completed their course in 2016 (or earlier).
 The students should have strong problem solving skills, be self motivated and have an interest in computing and technology.

 When is the program expected to start?